Inflammation of the plantar fascia at the attachment to the heel bone – Step 4

 Rupture of the anterior and posterior cruciate ligament – Step 1

-The following exercises can only be considered as a supplement to the guidelines provided by the doctor who performed the surgery.
-The surgical procedure may have been complicated, so specific precautions are necessary.
-Exercise should not cause swelling or pain in the knee.
+The following exercises should only be regarded as a supplement to the guidelines provided by the surgeon who performed the operation.
+The surgical procedure may have been complex, so specific precautions are necessary.
+The exercise must not cause swelling or pain in the knee.

 The time values indicate the time spent on stretching, coordination and strength training for each hour trained.
 The time spent on stretching, coordination and strength training can be changed according to training options and individual needs.